compusciencing/compusciencing.github.io/_posts/2020-05-04-report-cs-teaching-methods.md

 - Each activity should cover a specific course objective, such as **Understanding Sorting Algorithms** or **Understanding Error Detection**.

-- In a multiple lab sections, one section should recieve a traditional lecture and programming exercise for a given topic.
+- One section should receive a traditional lecture and programming exercise for a topic.
 The other section(s) should perform an activity in addition to the lecture and programming exercise.

 - Non-credit, anonymized surveys should be given throughout the semester to evaluate how the activity (or lack thereof) affected student understanding of a topic.